Danish08654/B2B-Buying-Signal-Detector/README.md

-An ML-powered intent detection engine that analyses 25 company signals across hiring, funding, tech stack, growth, and engagement to predict which companies are in an active buying window right now.
+# An AI-powered intent detection engine

 ---